 Being at Disney is like being in a whole other world.
 This also means that it can be expensive to purchase items within the parks that you could have purchased before you arrived.
 Don’t worry, we have a list of things you’re going to want to purchase ahead of time.

 Read More: How To Plan a Disney World Vacation in 2021

 Visit our Amazon Storefront for all of our favorite items in one place.

 1. The Ears

 Let’s talk about Disney Ears.
-You may think you don’t want any but then you’ll get to the park and the Disney fever will overtake you!
+You may think you don’t want any but then you’ll get to the park and the Disney fever will overtake you which is why it this item made it on our Disney World packing list.
 You can easily order incredible ears online and then you won’t be tempted to pay double for them in the parks.
 Here are a couple of our favorites (click the picture for pricing info)!

 2. Pins for Trading

 Pin trading is so much fun for kids and adults.
 If you don’t know what it is then let me tell you about it.
 You can purchase Disney pins and trade them with any cast member that has pins to trade.
 It’s so much fun.
 My girls scored some great pins during our last visit.
 In fact, while staying at Animal Kingdom Lodge, we visited the front desk because we locked ourselves out of our room (to make matters worst we were in our pajamas!) the cast member helping us gave my girls Beauty and the Beast pins.
 This is my all-time favorite Disney movies so I was thrilled.
 It’s really fun to watch your kids discuss the pins they’re going to trade.